So, What Is Calligraphy?

 Calligraphy then came along and added feeling and expression to logographs, focused on bringing words to life, instead of simply writing things down.

-Calligraphy is Tied to Human History
+Calligraphy Is Tied to Human History

 Not every historical moment of importance is written in calligraphy; for instance, cuneiform which is the earliest example of writing, preceded calligraphy by a thousand years.